countable-web/open-source-corporation/marketing/README.md

 # Marketing

-This document articulates how we communicate our existence and value proposition to clients, so they can find us and decide whether to hire us.
-It also screens for clients with similar values.
+Defines how we communicate with potential clients.
+It screens for clients with similar values, with whom we'd like to collaborate on exciting projects.

   * [Value Prop for Clients](./VALUE_PROP.md)
   * [Creative Brief](./CREATIVE_BRIEF.md)